Microservice Deployment

 In order to deploy a Microservice, you also need to have a local .beamable

 workspace with a Beamable Standalone Microservice.
-As a reminder, you can create one quickly using the commands below.
+As a reminder, you can create one quickly using the commands below (Unity/Unreal engine integrations will do this for you).

 beam init MyProject